Lake Eileen

 Habitat: Spruce-Fir Forest, Pond/Lake/Reservoir

 Directions: From downtown Durango drive north on US 550 to 15th Street and turn right.
 Then after a short distance turn left onto Florida Road which becomes CR 240.
-After about 13 miles continue on CR 240 by turning right at the Lemon Reservoir intersection.
+After about 13 miles continue on CR 240 turn right at Lemon Reservoir intersection (CO243).
 After about four miles at the bottom of the hill turn left (north) on CR 501.
-After about nine miles, past Vallecito Reservoir, look for the forest service ??
+After about nine miles, past Vallecito Reservoir, look for the forest service work center on the right.
+Small gravel parking lots border the work center, trail begins on the west side of CR 501

 Delorme: 87 A5